-- The use of these existing data provides a viable option for researchers who may have limited time and resources. - From an ethics perspective, retrospective studies are typically considered minimal risk as they do not involve direct interaction with human participants.
+- The use of these existing data provides a viable option for researchers who may have limited time and resources. - From an ethics perspective, studies using secondary data are typically considered minimal risk as they do not involve direct interaction with human participants.
 However, they still fall under the category of "research involving human participants" as they include data from or about individuals.